losfair/gkv/README.md

 # gkv

+WIP.

-Global eventually-consistent semi-transactional KV store on FoundationDB
+gkv is a geo-replicated eventually-consistent KV store built on FoundationDB.
+The core mechanism is anti-entropy through Merkle trees.